Sign in

 Ask Fintool Equity Research AI

-Michael Colonnese's questions to Bitdeer Technologies Group (BTDR) leadership
+Michael Colonnese's questions to Bitdeer Technologies (BTDR) leadership

-Michael Colonnese's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Michael Colonnese's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question

-Michael Colonnese asked about the impact of US-China trade tensions on ASIC competitor delays, the potential increase in demand for SEALMINERs, the company's manufacturing capacity for future rigs, and the revenue recognition process for ASIC sales.
+Michael Colonnese asked about the potential impact of US-China trade tensions on ASIC deliveries, Bitdeer's manufacturing capacity for its A2 and A3 miners, and the revenue recognition process for its ASIC sales.

 Answer

-Chief Strategy Officer Haris Basit and Chairman and CEO Jihan Wu stated they are monitoring news on trade tensions but have not experienced direct impacts, expressing hope for a smooth resolution.
-Haris Basit noted that while future wafer capacity from TSMC is expected to increase, they do not preannounce allocations.
-Head of Capital Markets Jeff LaBerge clarified that revenue from ASIC sales is recognized upon final delivery to the customer, with down payments held on the balance sheet until then.
+Chief Strategy Officer Haris Basit and Chairman and CEO Jihan Wu stated they are monitoring trade news but have not experienced direct impacts.
+Haris Basit noted that while manufacturing capacity is expected to grow, they do not pre-announce wafer allocations from TSMC.
+Head of Capital Markets Jeff LaBerge clarified that revenue from ASIC sales is recognized upon final delivery to the customer, not when deposits are received.

 Ask Fintool Equity Research AI

-Michael Colonnese's questions to Bitdeer Technologies Group (BTDR) leadership • Q4 2024
+Michael Colonnese's questions to Bitdeer Technologies (BTDR) leadership • Q4 2024

 Question